kalvinliang965/basic-sniff/README.md

 ```
 ## Testing TLS on localhost and nonstandard port

-- similar to above but modify the port.config to something else (e.g. 6969)
+- similar to above but modify the port inside port.config to something else (e.g. 6969)

 - run `sudo capture.py -i lo`